Online Energy Minimization Under A Peak Age of Information Constraint: System Model

 \subsection{Property of Convex Power Function}

 Convexity of power function implies the following property.

 \begin{lemma} Energy consumed in transmitting $w$ bits in a fixed interval $[p,q)$ is minimum if the bits are transmitted at a constant speed $s_w(t)=w/(q-p)$.
-Also, the minimum energy consumed in interval $[p,q)$ is $P(w/(q-p))(q-p)$. \end{lemma} \begin{IEEEproof} See Appendix \ref{appendix:constant-speed-better}. \end{IEEEproof}
+Also, the minimum energy consumed in interval $[p,q)$ is $P(w/(q-p))(q-p)$. \end{lemma}